What is the Schengen visa scheme?

 Nationals from countries that are part of the Schengen agreement

-area and nationals from Cyprus, Republic of Ireland and the
+area and nationals from Cyprus, Republic of Ireland and the United

-Schengen visa to travel within the Schengen area.
+to travel within the Schengen area.

 Nationals of other countries will usually require a visa to enter the Schengen area.
 However, it is important to check with the embassy or consulate of the country that you wish to visit before making travel arrangements.
 As a rule, people whose nationality does not appear in the following list do require a Schengen visa: